psakhis/guncon2/README.md

     a) By default, daemon runs on x and y ABS settings, you can provide other with args
        Example:
          -x=(175,720) -y=(9,249)

+    b) For a more GunCon2 devices, set index (by default index=1)
+       Example:
+         -index=2

-    b) You can see mapped GunCon2 to vjoy device
+    c) You can see mapped GunCon2 to vjoy device

-    c) You can set as a mouse with -m=(width,height).
+    d) You can set as a mouse with -m=(width,height).
 You need set screen resolution

-    d) Q key to exit daemon
+    e) Q key to exit daemon

-TO DO:
- * Additional gun for 2p